Find answers to your questions about security procedures, flying with children, travel guidelines and much more.

 Please consult your airline regarding specific rules for unaccompanied minors.

-2) What is the three-letter airport code for South Bend Airport?
+2) What is the three-letter airport code for South Bend International Airport?

 The three-letter code for South Bend is SBN.
 This is the Airport Identifier Code.